-Jeff Carroll is a Ph.D. candidate in philosophy at the University of Virginia.
-His research is focused on issues in political and social philosophy, the philosophy of law and topics at the intersection of philosophy, politics, and economics (PPE).
-Jeff specializes in how to theorize about justice and political normativity, and has related interests in democratic theory.
-He was an Adam Smith Fellow through the Mercatus Center in 2017-2018 and 2018-2019, and received a Humane Studies Fellowship in 2018-2019.
-Jeff received his B.A. from The Ohio State University in philosophy and political science and his M.A. from Georgia State University.
+Jeff Carroll is a Ph.D. candidate in Philosophy at the University of Virginia.
+His research is focused on issues in political and social philosophy, the philosophy of law, and topics at the intersection of philosophy, politics, and economics (PPE).
+Jeff specializes in how to theorize about justice and political normativity and has related interests in democratic theory.
+His work has recently been published in The Journal of Politics, Social Theory and Practice, and The HEC Forum.
+He was an Adam Smith Fellow through the Mercatus Center in 2017-2018, 2018-2019, and 2019-2020, and he received a Humane Studies Fellowship in 2018-2019 and 2019-2020.
+In 2020, he was awarded an All-University Graduate Teaching Award.
+Jeff received his B.A. from The Ohio State University in philosophy and political science and his M.A. in philosophy from Georgia State University.

 Dynamic Ideal Theory